FAQs

 What will make drug prices lower in the United States?

 There are essentially three ways to substantially bring down drug prices.
-The first is for the government to negotiate with drug companies: using our large population’s market power to get a fair deal.
-The second is to allow for open markets to empower businesses to import prescription drugs at the lower prices charged in other countries.
-The third is to end the anticompetitive patent games played by drug companies to keep lower-cost generic drugs off the market longer.
+The first is for the government to negotiate with drug companies by using our large population’s market power to get a fair deal.
+To that end, Prescription Justice supported the Inflation Reduction Act’s passage, which allows Medicare to negotiate prices on ten of the most expensive drugs paid for under the Medicare program.

 See the Prescription Justice Policy Platform.